-B. The Old Testament.-This course begins with a brief study of the geography and chronology of the Old Testament.
-Only a rapid survey of the contents of the book can be attempted, but the aim will be to have the student gain a connected view of the whole, and that from the standpoint of the book itself.
+B. THE OLD TESTAMENT.-This course begins with a brief study of the geography and chronology of the Old Testament.
+Only a rapid survey of the contents of the book is attempted, but the aim is to have the student gain a connected view of the whole, and that from the standpoint of the book itself.

-Text-books: Price's Syllabus of Old Testament History and The American Standard Revision Text of the Bible.
+Text-books: Price's Syllabus of Old Testament History; The American Standard Revision Text of the Bible; various books of reference.

 Two hours a week throughout the year.
 Required of Juniors.

-C. The New Testament.-This course will consider the New Testament as a whole and especially that part coming after the gospels, which gives a record of the Kingdom of God in Apostolic days.
+C. THE NEW TESTAMENT.-This course will consider the New Testament as a whole and especially that part coming after the gospels, which gives a record of the Kingdom of God in Apostolic days.
 The work in the New Testament will be followed the latter part of the session by a brief view of church history as giving the progress of the Kingdom of God in the world since the days of the Apostles.